- ½ cup oil (neutral oil like avocado oil is great)

 - Blend the masala using a blender or an immersion blender (it can be smooth or slightly chunky – up to you!).
 The sauce will continue to thicken a bit as it cools.

-- Read this blog post to learn how to store and use this masala then go check out all of my onion masala recipes!
+- Once the masala is cool, I store it using this silicone mold which holds 1/4 cup of onion masala per mold.
+You can read this blog post to learn more about how to store and use this masala then go check out all of my onion masala recipes!

 - There is no need to add additional water to this recipe as the onions and tomatoes release enough water.